-Unison HomeOwner is currently available in these states:
+Unison equity sharing agreements are currently available in these states:

-Unison is a San Francisco-based company founded in 2004, and since then we’ve been pioneering a smarter, better way to own homes.
+Unison is a San Francisco and Omaha-based company founded in 2004; since then, we’ve been pioneering a smarter, better way to own homes.
 For the first time, homeowners have access to funding that is not tied to monthly payments or interest charges.
-With Unison HomeOwner, we unlock the equity in your home, allowing you to use the money for other expenses, with no payments to us for up to 30 years.
-We call it home co-investing.
+With Unison equity sharing agreements, we unlock the equity in your home, allowing you to use the money however you see fit–with no payments to us for up to 30 years.
 Making this possible is a team of financial and real estate professionals who are committed to re-inventing homeownership to give Americans more opportunity and flexibility when it comes to owning a home.
-We’ve helped over 7,800 homeowners optimize homeownership.
+We’ve helped over 9,000 homeowners optimize homeownership.

-Unison has pioneered a smarter, better way to own your home by co-investing in residential real estate.
+Unison has pioneered a smarter, better way to own your home with the equity sharing agreement.
 Until now, the main way to access your equity was to add on more debt.
 We provide homeowners an alternative by converting a portion of their existing home equity to cash without monthly payments.
 By sharing in the gains only if the home goes up in value, we strive to align with the interests of our homeowners and win together.

 Traditionally, accessing your equity meant taking out a loan that required monthly payments and added debt.
 Unison offers another way to do this by investing alongside you, providing you with a cash payment today in exchange for an option to share in your home’s future change in value.
 If the house goes up in value, we both win.
 If it goes down in value, Unison shares in the loss.

 At the outset of your agreement with Unison, we’ll determine a starting value for your home by getting an independent appraisal, and then applying a 2.5% Risk Adjustment.
-From there we’ll make our co-investment, giving you money which you are free to use however you want for up to 30 years.
+Then we unlock your equity, giving you money which you are free to use however you want for up to 30 years.

 The most we can invest in a single home is $500,000, but most of our co-investments are less than that.

-With the Unison HomeOwner program, we can provide up to 17.5% of the value of your home by unlocking your existing home equity.
+Via an equity sharing agreement, we can provide up to 17.5% of the value of your home by tapping into your existing home equity.
 Unison’s minimum investment size is $30,000.

 Of course, the amount we can invest depends on your unique situation.
 Please start an application to find out exactly how much we can provide you.

-When you sell your home, you'll need to pay us the amount of our original co-investment, plus or minus our share of your home's change in value.
-Unison's share depends on how much we invested in your home to begin with.
+When you sell your home, you'll need to pay us the original amount that we shared with you, plus or minus our percentage of your home's change in value.
+Unison's percentage depends on how much we invested in your home at the outset.

 If you choose to buy us out instead after your restriction period passes, we'll use an independent third-party appraisal to determine the fair market value of your property at the time.
 If you buy us out, Unison does not share in any decrease in your home's value.